-A board member or employee of a DELWP agency who is considering standing Parliament or a local council should familiarise themselves with the relevant laws and their potential effect, including:
+A board member of a DEECA agency who is considering standing for Parliament or a local council should familiarise themselves with the relevant laws and their potential effect, including:

-- Australian Constitution (for federal elections) and Victorian Constitution (for state elections) - Public Administration Act 2004 (PAA) and codes of conduct (Directors' Code of Conduct and Code of Conduct for Victorian Public Sector Employees). - the agency's establishing Act (e.g. resignation process).
+- the Australian Constitution (for federal elections) and Victorian Constitution (for state elections) - Public Administration Act 2004 (PAA) and codes of conduct (Code of Conduct for Directors of Victorian Public Entities). - the agency's establishing Act (e.g. resignation process).

-If you intend to stand for election, DELWP recommends that you seek independent legal advice, including:
+If you intend to stand for election, DEECA recommends that you seek independent legal advice, including: